 Different bathtubs will necessitate the usage of various drain stoppers.
 The majority of drain stoppers, on the other hand, can be used with any bathtub.

 As a result, you should choose the option that requires the least amount of maintenance and installation.
-The top three bathroom drain stoppers include lift and turn, toe-touch, and push-Pull stoppers.
+The top three bathroom drain stoppers include lift-and-turn, toe-touch, and push-pull stoppers.